palantir/conjure/docs/rfc/006-format-negotiation.md

 **Requests.**
 Clients send the format identifier used to encode the request as a Content-Type header, and a format list as an Accept header.
 The format indicates the preference-ordered list of formats that the client supports.
+The supported formats must include the format use to encode the request, i.e., the format specified in the Content-Type request header.

 **Responses.**
-Servers that do not support the request format respond with a suitable error code.
-Otherwise, they use the most-preferred (as per Accept request header) format to encode the response and advertise the chosen format in the response Content-Type header.
+Servers that do not support the request format respond with Conjure error UNSUPPORTED/415.
+Otherwise, if the server does supported the request format, it uses the most-preferred (as per Accept request header) format to encode the response and advertise the chosen format in the response Content-Type header.

 Every response (including non-success responses) must send a preference-ordered format list of supported formats as Accept response header.
 (Note that this is a non-standard header for HTTP 1.1 responses.)